Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 The important things to change in the config are `generate_on_note_add`, `fields` and `note_types`.

-??? quote "Click here to see the full AJT Furigana config"
+??? example "Click here to see the full AJT Furigana config"

     ```json
     {